stefanoborini/stefanoborini.github.io/_posts/2019-08-11-building-my-own-keyboard.md

 people map Caps Lock to Esc, but I don't buy it.
 Moving Esc would just waste space at the top, and I want to be muscle compatible with general QWERTY as much as possible.

+In other words, I want a mix of ANSI and ISO layouts, with short shifts, horizontal Enter, and additional keys put to good use.

 # Overall design